 Discover the amazing stories of those who have served in the RAF.
 Housed in our wartime hangars and in the National Cold War Exhibition you will find a fantastic display of aircraft and exhibits.
 Learn about the bravery of pilots in Test Flight and see the last surviving example of a Boulton Paul Defiant Mk 1 in War in the Air.

 The Britannia Association is now defunct but there are still many ex-members, both Royal Air Force and Women’s Royal Air Force, who were associated with the Bristol Britannia, that still wish to maintain contact not only with each other but also with Britannia XM496 ‘Regulus’.
-They currently meet once a year and also include time to re-new their acquaintance again with the aeroplane.
+They currently meet once a year and also include time to re-new their acquaintance again with the aircraft.